-- The strawhats find out the real truth about the void century, and then help the rebels overthrow the WG
+- The Strawhats find out the real truth about the Void Century and then help the rebels overthrow the WG.

-- Those with the Will of D are the descendants of the civilization that the current WG destroyed prior to the void century.
+- Those with the Will of D are the descendants of the civilization that the current WG destroyed prior to the Void Century.
 The void covers up the atrocities committed by the WG during that time, which are detailed in the Rio Poneglyph.
 Why?
-Its obvious that those with D are enemies of "God", according to the latest chapters.
+It's obvious that those with D are enemies of "God", according to the latest chapters.
 Who would be considered gods?
 The people in the "Holy Land", aka the celestial dragons, who are descendants of the ruling class who wiped out the civilization who left the poneglyphs.

 - This is what I've been wondering too.
-If we went from Devil Fruits being mythical in the East Blue to having an Emperor lead a crew of 500 users, there's only one possible explaination, and that is that these things are created, and don't just appear naturally.
-I mean, every other person in the New World seems to have eaten a Devil Fruit, and considering how rare they're supposed to be, this would be a PERFECT explaination for why so many people have Devil Fruits now.
+If we went from Devil Fruits being mythical in the East Blue to having an Emperor lead a crew of 500 users, there's only one possible explanation, and that is that these things are created, and don't just appear naturally.
+I mean, every other person in the New World seems to have eaten a Devil Fruit, and considering how rare they're supposed to be, this would be a PERFECT explanation for why so many people have Devil Fruits now.